Last updated: December 25, 2023

-All of these sauna types offer different experiences in regards to heat, humidity, maintenance and benefits, and some are more easily accessible than others.
+All of these sauna types offer different experiences regarding heat, humidity, maintenance, and benefits, and some are more easily accessible than others.

-In this article, I have outlined the seven most common types of saunas, including information on their origins and how they function, so you can work out which one is best for your needs.
+In this article, I have outlined the seven most common types of saunas, including information on their origins and how they function, to help you determine which is best for your needs.

 1. Electric Sauna

 The most common type of sauna is the electric sauna, which typically uses an electric sauna stove to heat up stones or rocks that are able to retain heat.

 An electric sauna, or rather, the stove, can be activated by simply pressing a button.
 In other words, there is no need to burn wood.
 Water can be splashed onto the rocks to create steam for more heat.

 Electric saunas today can be found everywhere, such as in gyms and spas, but they can also easily be installed at home.

 One significant advantage of electric saunas over wood-burning or smoke saunas is that it’s relatively easy to control the temperature inside the sauna.